your5e/5e-srd-markdown/dnd/51/SRD_CC_v5.1.md

 Typically found in 1d4 pots inside a fine wooden box with a brush (weighing 1 pound in total), these pigments allow you to create three-dimensional objects by painting them in two dimensions.
 The paint flows from the brush to form the desired object as you concentrate on its image.

-Each pot of paint is sufficient to cover 1,000 square feet of a surface, which lets you create inanimate objects or terrain features—such as a door, a pit, flowers, trees, cells, rooms, or weapons that are up to 10,000 cubic feet.
+Each pot of paint is sufficient to cover 1,000 square feet of a surface, which lets you create inanimate objects or terrain features — such as a door, a pit, flowers, trees, cells, rooms, or weapons that are up to 10,000 cubic feet.
 It takes 10 minutes to cover 100 square feet.

 When you complete the painting, the object or terrain feature depicted becomes a real, nonmagical object.
 Thus, painting a door on a wall creates an actual door that can be opened to whatever is beyond.
 Painting a pit on a floor creates a real pit, and its depth counts against the total area of objects you create.